• HOME

 Any medication or supplements your cat is taking for arthritis pain

-With advancing medical treatments and environmental changes, your vet will advise on how you can maximise your cat’s quality of life.
+With advancing medical treatments and environmental changes, your vet will advise how you can maximise your cat’s quality of life.
 Be sure that you mention any medication or supplements your cat might be taking so that the safest possible treatment is given.

 GOOD NEWS!